Principal Kafele's Workshops, Keynotes & Leadership Consulting

 As America shifted with the murders of George Floyd, Breonna Taylor (and now, Daunte Wright), classroom implications were inevitable.
 The prevailing question in the education world therefore became, “how will schools and classrooms embrace the various issues of social justice that are currently pervading American society – particularly in schools within communities of historically oppressed and marginalized populations?”
 In this workshop or keynote address, Principal Kafele will assist participants with the infusion of social justice education into their instruction utilizing an approach that is both student-centered and interdisciplinary.
 Based on Principal Kafele's forthcoming book, The Classroom Equity & Social Justice Education 50, this empowering workshop is comprised of the following five strands: Social Justice Education...What Is It?; Social Justice Education and Classroom Instruction; Social Justice Education and Professional Learning; Social Justice Education and My Own Reality; and Social Justice Education and Racial Justice Education: Are They the Same?
 Principal Kafele states emphatically that "The absence of social justice education in America's classrooms is an injustice to America's children."

-- Just One Teacher Can Completely Alter the Trajectory of a Child
+• Just One Teacher Can Completely Shift the Trajectory of a Child

-- Just One Counselor Can Completely Alter the Trajectory of a Child
+• Just One Counselor Can Completely Shift the Trajectory of a Child

 PARENTAL ENGAGEMENT (workshops & keynotes)